 Special Music Grant recipients must provide a written, final report to the Special Music Grants Committee within 6 months after the application deadline.
 Failure to do so will remove the recipient from future grant and Student Scholarship Competition eligibility.
-A Final Report Form will be mailed to each Special Music Grant recipient.
+A Final Report Form will be emailed to each Special Music Grant recipient.

 Examples of programs for which students have received grants:

 - Boston GuitarFest at the New England Conservatory

 - Italian language study at the University of Minnesota

 - Young Artist Camp at the University of Minnesota-Duluth